diegohommer/maxflow-algorithms/README.md

 ## Overview

-This project implements and benchmarks three variations of the Ford-Fulkerson algorithm using various test cases and optimizations.
-The variations are Edmonds-Karp, Fattest Path and Randomized DFS.
-It supports different testing scenarios, including correctness tests and logging performance results for different graph types.
+This project implements and benchmarks three variations of the Ford-Fulkerson algorithm: Edmonds-Karp (BFS-based), Fattest Path (maximum-capacity augmenting path), and Randomized DFS.
+It supports a variety of testing scenarios, including correctness validation and performance evaluation across multiple graph types.
+The project also includes a reduction from the Winning a Tournament problem to a max-flow instance, allowing evaluation of whether a given team can still win based on current tournament results.

 ## Directory Structure